Type 2 to Type 2 EV Charging Cable Bundle

 Easee One EV charger review

-The LED light strip provides charger status information at a glance.
+The LED light strip provides charger status at a glance.
 There are multiple light modes:

-• Solid white light at the bottom – Standby
+• Solid white at the bottom only (2 LEDs on master, 1 on secondary) – Standby

-• Blue pulsating light – smart charging in progress
+• Blue pulsating – smart charging in progress

-• White fast flashing light – RFID tag received
+• White fast flashing – RFID tag received, awaiting key verification

-• Red constant light with warning sounds – broken PEN or wiring fault
+• Red constant with warning sounds – broken PEN lead detected or wiring fault

-• Red pulsating light – abnormal temperature, charger in safe mode
+• Red pulsating – abnormal temperature, charger in safe mode

-• White flashing light only at bottom – robot searching for master unit
+• White flashing at bottom only – secondary unit searching for master

 Tethered or untethered